Serbia

 Other income

-Tax rate applicable to other income is 20%, except for insurance where applicable tax rate is 15%.
+The tax rate applicable to other income is 20%, except for insurance, where the applicable tax rate is 15%.

 Exempt income

-Special types of income, up to prescribed amounts, are tax exempt.
+However, in regards to employment income, special types of employment income, up to prescribed amounts, are also tax exempt.
 Such income includes public transportation costs incurred by an employee for home-to-office travel and daily allowances for business trips.

 Employees are exempt from paying PIT where they have acquired shares in the company they work for either free of charge or at a discounted price, except where securities are considered to be taxable income due to: